-The cost to hire an app developer mostly depends on their region.
+The average cost to hire an app developer mostly depends on their region.
 For example, a developer in the US could cost 10 times more than one in India.

 The price range is so wide due to the inhomogeneity of the global economy.
 Neighboring countries belonging to a single economic area are similar in their pricing policies.
 However, the less they interact, the wider the price spread.

-So, there are 12 key regions in the world which are engaged in software development: North America, Latin America, Western Europe, Northern Europe, Southern Europe, Central Europe, Eastern Europe, Africa, the Middle East, Southeast Asia, Eastern Asia, and Oceania.
+So, there are 12 key regions in the world that are engaged in software development: North America, Latin America, Western Europe, Northern Europe, Southern Europe, Central Europe, Eastern Europe, Africa, the Middle East, Southeast Asia, Eastern Asia, and Oceania.